home-assistant/home-assistant.io/source/_components/xiaomi.markdown

 - Turn off the firewall on the HA computer
 - Try to leave the mac address blank.
 - Try to set `discovery_retry: 10`
-- Try to disable and then renable LAN access
+- Try to disable and then enable LAN access